wesleyLaurence/Company-Database/README.md

 # Company-Database
-This code creates a MySQL database designed for measuring company operations.
-All the data contained in this project is fake.
+This repository contains code to create several MySQL databases designed for measuring company operations (all the data contained in this project is fake).